kwurbis/postbank2csv/README.md

 ```
 $ stack build
 ```
-- install pdftotext using brew, which seems to be containd in the package poppler
+- install pdftotext using brew, which seems to be contained in the package poppler

 ```
 $ brew install poppler
 ```

+- make the pdf2latex executable using chmod